 The Naturalistic Driving Study is a large research effort directed at improving Highway Safety in the United States where more than 30,000 people are killed and 2 million are injured every year in highway-related accidents.
 The study will help researchers gain a deeper understanding of the interaction between the driver, vehicle and roadway and lead to safer roadways, vehicles, and driver training programs.
 The SHRP 2 Naturalistic Driving Study will look at how people normally drive by installing cameras and sensors in people's own vehicles.
 The study is being conducted at six locations across the United States with up to 3,100 participants.
-Length of enrollment varies from eight months to two years.
+About three-fourths of participants will be in the study for one year, and the rest for two years.